droidLight/EEG_classification_dwt_and_statistical/README.md

-# EEG classification by DWT transformation and Statiscal methods
+# EEG classification - Statistical methods

 Classify EEG data into normal state and onset of seizure state.